codio-templates/hello-turtle-c-/.guides/content/New-Page-a7f5.md

 The reason you were able to see the words appear is because of the `cout` command followed by the `<<` and finally what you want to print `"Hello world";`. __cout__ is short for *characters out* and is used to output your desired text.

-Change your desired output to look like this and run it again.
+Change your desired output to look like this and `TRY IT` again.

 ```c++
 "My name is Codio."